hyosung11/javascript-algorithms-and-data-structures/README.md

 - It's important to have a precise vocabulary to talk about how our code performs.
 - Useful for discussing trade-offs between different approaches.
 - When your code slows down or crashes, identifying parts of the code that are inefficient can help us find pain points in our applications.
-- Less important: ti comes up in interviews!
+- Less important: it comes up in interviews!

 ### 2.2 Timing Our Code